 America's Best Lost Recipes by the editors of Cook's

-A Joe Frogger is a oversized molasses-spice cookie that dates back to Colonial times, approximately 200 years ago to Black Joe's
+Country magazine.
+A Joe Frogger cookie is a oversized molasses-spice cookie that dates back to Colonial times, approximately 200 years ago to Black Joe's

 Tavern in Marblehead, MA, a seaside town about 25 miles north of Boston.
-Because these cookies could be kept for long period of time, fishermen would take
+The Joe Froggers people make now are probably a little different

 Cookie Recipes and

 How To Have A Successful Holiday Cookie Exchange or Cookie Swap.